Having Photodynamic Therapy for Age-Related Macular Degeneration (AMD)

 You may need some exams before your procedure.
 Your doctor may use special tools to shine a light in your eye and look at the back of your eye.
 You may need to have your eyes dilated for this eye exam.
 You may have imaging tests such as:

-Fluorescein dye retinal angiography, which uses a special dye and camera to look at the blood flow of the retina and choroid
+Fluorescein angiography, which uses a special dye and camera to look at the blood flow of the retina and choroid

 Optical coherence tomography, which uses light waves to take images of the retina

-Fundus autofluorescence, which uses fluorescent pigments make images of the retina
+Fundus autofluorescence, which uses fluorescent pigments to make images of the retina

 Getting ready for your procedure

-Talk with your healthcare provider how to get ready for your procedure.
+Talk with your healthcare provider about how to get ready for your procedure.
 You may need to stop taking some medicines before the procedure, such as blood thinners and aspirin.
-If you smoke, you may need to stop before your procedure.
-Smoking can delay healing.
-Talk with your healthcare provider if you need help to stop smoking.

 Also, make sure to: